 Other: This value is returned for any other notifications.

 All the notifications can be removed from the list by issuing the xCommand SystemUnit Notifications RemoveAll command.

-FactoryResetOK, FactoryResetFailed, SoftwareUpgradeOK, SoftwareUpgradeFailed, RebootRequired, Other xStatus SystemUnit ProductId
+FactoryResetOK, FactoryResetFailed, SoftwareUpgradeOK, SoftwareUpgradeFailed, RebootRequired, Other xStatus SystemUnit Notifications Notification 1 Type xStatus SystemUnit ProductId xStatus SystemUnit ProductId